 A survey course focusing on the foundations of education, including the characteristics and expectations of the profession.
 Content includes the historical, philosophical, legal, governance and societal influences on American schools.
 Emphasis is placed on the Newberry College Conceptual Framework Standards and Dispositions for Teaching.
 Required of all education candidates.
 Candidates should take EDU 224 and EDU 230 in different semesters.
-A \$100 Teacher Education Program fee is charged.
-MUS ED majors must have 12 FE hours.
-Offered fall and spring semesters.
+8 hours of field experience required.